vaadin/charts/directory/assembly/README.txt

 Please note that:
-- A valid Highstock JS license does not entitle you to use Vaadin Charts Add-on under the terms of VCL-2.
+- A valid Highstock JS license does not entitle you to use Vaadin Charts Add-on under the terms of VCL.
-- The Vaadin Charts Add-on (VCL-2) license does not entitle you to use the Highstock JS product in other ways than through the Vaadin Charts Add-on API.
+- The Vaadin Charts Add-on (VCL) license does not entitle you to use the Highstock JS product in other ways than through the Vaadin Charts Add-on API.

 Vaadin Charts also requires Jackson library licensed under liberal Apache 2 license.